SinggihPurba21/SinggihPurba21/ideas/thinking.md

 - Consider adding a README that details the purpose and usage of the repository.
 - Explore potential for CI/CD integration to automate testing and deployment.

+- Consider adding a README.md with a project description, setup instructions, and examples.
+- Implement a basic CI/CD pipeline for automated testing and deployment.